stuartmees/project-03/README.md

 ## Process
-_Describe the process of building the game.
-How did you get started?
-How did you manage your time?
-How would you do things next time?_

 Working in a team of three presented the possibility of merge conflicts.
 Work was allocated is a way to avoid code conflicts, as far as possible, on merge and each developer worked on feature branches which we merged in to development.
 The GitHub repository owner pushed clean code from development, to master and then to Heroku.